 As well as experiencing some of the realities… like Hollywood isn’t all movie stars and glamour.
 It’s quite dirty but fun in a grungy and touristy way.

 Also, local favorites they don’t have on the East Coast like In-n-Out burgers and authentic Mexican food, like El Compadre for sit-down or LA street tacos.
 Grand Central Market in Downtown Los Angeles is always a hit, too.
-Sometimes a day in Los Angeles looks like a trip to Universal Studios Hollywood.
+Sometimes a day in Los Angeles looks like a trip to Universal Studios Hollywood and food-hopping throughout the park.

 Sometimes we even get to spot a celebrity or two.